 Careers Mission statement

-Wyedean School and 6th form centre Careers Department seeks to provide wholly impartial advice and guidance, resources and opportunities.
+Wyedean School and Sixth Form centre Careers Department seeks to provide wholly impartial advice and guidance, resources and opportunities.
 We aim to help students to achieve career aspirations relevant to their academic strengths and interests and to support them with their choices throughout.

 We are striving to make Wyedean Careers Information Advice and Guidance (CIAG) accessible to students and we actively encourage and welcome parental involvement.